The oldest public wildflower garden in the United States

 Curlycup Gumweed is an erect biennial or short-lived perennial growing to 40 inches high on smooth stems that branch at the top.
-It is an introduced, naturalized plant to our area.
+It is an introduced, naturalized plant to our area, being native to the more western states.
 The first year the plant forms a rosette with the stem forming the second year, but some plants may flower the first year.
 Stems are smooth, angled and sometimes reddish.

 The leaves are alternate but of various shapes.
-They can be oblong, linear, lanceolate to ovate, up to 2-1/2 inches long, from 2 to 5x longer than wide and are dotted with resinous glands.
+They can be oblong, linear, lanceolate (broadest below the middle) to ovate, up to 2-1/2 inches long, from 2 to 5x longer than wide and are dotted with resinous glands.
 Surfaces are without hair, leaf margins are usually coarsely toothed but may be entire.
 Middle stem and upper leaves clasp the stem.

 The floral array is composed of branched almost flat-topped clusters (corymbiform arrays) of flower heads at the top of stems.

 Individual flower heads are 1 to over 2 inches wide with 25 to 40 yellow ray florets surrounding a central disc of yellow disc florets.
 The ray florets are pistillate and fertile with rays 1/2 to 9/16 inch long.
 The disc florets can number over 100 and are usually bisexual and fertile, although sometimes only the outer ones are fertile and the inner are functionally staminate only.
-The fertile disc florets have yellow corollas, 5 stamens whose filaments surround a single style.
-Beneath the flower head there are 5 to 6 series of phyllaries (Bracts) that are reflexed to spreading with tips looped or hooked.
+The fertile disc florets have tubular yellow corollas and 5 stamens whose filaments surround a single style.
+Both stamens and style are exserted from the corolla throat when the floret opens.
+Surrounding the flower head are 5 to 6 series of phyllaries (Bracts) that are reflexed to spreading with tips looped or hooked.
 These are linear to lanceolate in shape, scaly, and usually very resinous.
 The young flowers and buds are covered with a thick milky exuded substance which has a balsamic smell and a bitter taste.

-Seed: Fertile flowers produce a cypsela, 1.5 to 4.5 mm long, with faces that can vary from smooth to striate to or furrowed.
+Seed: Fertile flowers produce a cypsela (dry achene like seed), 1.5 to 4.5 mm long, with faces that can vary from smooth to striate to furrowed.
 The color varies from white to brown or gray.
 Fluffy pappus falls away early leaving only 2 to 3 awns, 2.5–5.5 mm long.

 Habitat: Curlycup Gumweed is found in disturbed areas, plains, along streams and frequently today along roadsides.
 It accepts all types of soils, moderate moisture to dry, and full sun.
 It is tap-rooted, growing from a short vertical rhizome with extensive deep roots.

 Names: The genus, Grindelia, is an honorary named for David Grindel (1776-1836), a Latvian pharmacologist and doctor, who is considered the first natural scientist.
 The species, squarrosa, which means 'spreading' or 'recurved' is applied to plants where the bracts or phyllaries are spreading to recurved.
 The author names for the plant classification are: First to classify was ‘Pursh’ which refers to Frederick Traugott Pursh (1774-1820) German-American botanist who wrote A Systematic Arrangement and Description of the Plants of North America, and was the botanist who catalogued and described the plants brought back by the exploring expedition of Lewis and Clark.
-His work was amended by ‘Dunal’ which refers to Michel Félix Dunal (1789 - 1856), French botanist, chair of the Dept. of Natural History at the University of Montpellier.
+Pursh was disliked by American botanists because he took some of these plants to New York with him and later to London treating them as his own property.
+He did the same years later with much material collected by Thomas Nuttall, writing it up with no credit to Nuttall.
+Pursh's work was amended by ‘Dunal’ which refers to Michel Félix Dunal (1789 - 1856), French botanist, chair of the Dept. of Natural History at the University of Montpellier.
 His main research and writing was on the Nightshades in the genus Solanum.

 Comparisons.
 This species is similar to G. hirsutula, the Hairy Gumweed where the stems are hairy, the leaves have few if any glands and the flower heads are not resinous.